aixos/script.hello.world/readme.txt

 This is a hello world popup tutorial for Kodi v21 (Omega)

+This script is already compatible with Python 3.0.

 It is meant to be used as a guide to making your first Kodi Add-on.